hpcleuven/VscDocumentation/source/jobs/running_jobs.rst

 Submitting and monitoring a job
 -------------------------------

-Once you have created your job script, and transferred all rquired input data if necessary, you can submit your job to the scheduler
+Once you have created your job script, and transferred all required input data if necessary, you can submit your job to the scheduler

 ::